-If selected, the player must commit to all practices and games for their team, which typically run from late June to August.
+If selected, the player must commit to all practices and games for their team, which typically run from late May to mid July (for most age groups) or even early August (for the oldest age groups).
 The player must also commit to the additional costs and fees related to the All Star team.
 Details of the commitment and fees will be provided by the Team Coaches before the team is finalized.

 The All-Star season is intended to supplement the regular season, and is not intended to diminish the primary importance of the regular season.